QuChunhe/study/Concurrency.md

 |Examples |Multithreaded code convoyed on a global lock or message queue, occasional or intermittent background work|Pipelining, hardwired division of tasks, regular or continuous background computation |Tree traversal, quicksort, compilation|
 |Applicability |	Single-core hardware, single-threaded OS, or nonCPU-bound app |	Hardware with fixed concurrency, or app whose CPU-bound parts have limited scalability |	Hardware with variable (esp. growing) concurrency, and app with CPU-bound parts that are scalably parallelizable|
 |Examples |	Code targeting legacy hardware, small embedded systems, single-core game consoles; simple text processor |	Game targeting one multicore game console generation; code whose key operations are order-sensitive (e.g., can be pipelined but not fully parallelized) |	Mainstream desktop or server software with CPU-bound features and targeting commodity hardware or future upgradeable game consoles|

+ exploiting natural parallelism
+ * Exploit parallelism in algorithm structures: For example, recursive sorting can exploit the natural parallelism in its divide-and-conquer structure.
+ * Exploit parallelism in data structures: For example, tree traversal can often exploit the independence in each node's subtrees.
+Compilation can exploit independence at several levels in the structure of source code, from coarse-grained independence among source files to finer-grained independence among classes or methods within a file.